n8jadams/smoothr/README.md

 The `<Smoothr>` component just needs to be used up the tree of any `<Link>`s or `<SmoothRoutes>`.
 I just recommend having it at the top level of your Single Page App.

 #### Available props: (* indicates a required prop)
-* `configAnimationSetDuration`* - _(function)_ - This method allows changing of local state in order to conditionally set the upcoming animation.
-It is use in a `Promise` by the library to ensure the completion of any asynchonous state changes before the animating begins.
+* `configAnimationSetDuration`* - _(function)_ - This method is the entry point into knowing what's going on with the animating and routing.
+It is used in a `Promise` which will resolve before starting the animation to ensure the completion of any asynchonous state changes before animating.
+Use it to change local state in order to conditionally set the upcoming animation.
 Example:

 ```javascript
 configAnimationSetDuration = ({